zephyrproject-rtos/zephyr/tests/kernel/workq/work_queue/README.txt

 Building and Running Project:

-This nanokernel project outputs to the console.
+This kernel project outputs to the console.
 It can be built and executed on QEMU as follows:

-    make qemu
+    make run

 --------------------------------------------------------------------------------